lucasleite01/readable/README.md

 ## Redux-persist

 The project is working with redux-persist to persist the redux state on `localStorage`.
 When the server is restarted the initial configuration is set to redux state, but the `localStorage` remains the same.
 To refresh `localStorage` when you reset the server, type `localStorage.clear()` on DevTools console.
 It shouldn't be necessary if you don't restart the server.

+## New functionalities

+- The user can now add categories that will be displayed on all pages of the project and also can be used to create posts.
+Changes were made on `src/api-server/server.js` and `src/api-server/categories.js` for making this work.